Jayant369/Alarm-Clock/readme.md

 - ### <ins>Stop an alarm </ins>
     <br />

     1. When the alarm time is reached and clock started to produce an alarm sound.
-User can **stop** the alarm by pressig the **Stop Alarm** button.
+User can **stop** the alarm by pressing the **Stop Alarm** button.

     <br />